GAIN MUSCLE

 • Medium, wide, narrow grip pull downs (1 set each for 8-10 reps)

-Try incorporating pendlay rows as a compound lift with any of the programs listed here
+Try incorporating pendlay rows as a compound lift with any programs listed here

 Remember this is not a high repetition exercise.